Posted: 5 September 2019

 Something to be mindful of when shopping online is that you will likely be charged a higher shipping fee for a heavier rug.
-At Weave Home, we offer our customers a competitive $20 flat rate shipping Australia wide for any rug.
+We offer our customers a competitive $20 flat rate shipping New Zealand wide for any rug.

 One of the most important things you want to look out for when shopping online is the material that the rug is made of.

 To choose the right material you will need to consider how much traffic your rug will receive what type of texture you want and what your budget is.
 If you are looking for an eco-friendly option check out our how to choose an ethical and sustainable rug blog post on Homely.